khaidarovs/slackbot/README.md

 (CONVO)
 > user uploads their notes on class today
-- `/summarize_conversation` - summarizes the notes in fewer sentences
+- `/summarize_conversation` - tends to summarize the notes in fewer sentences